 The new ABI encoder is able to encode and decode arbitrarily nested arrays and structs.
-It might produce less optimal code and has not received as much testing as the old encoder, but is considered non-experimental as of Solidity 0.6.0.
-You still have to explicitly activate it using pragma experimental ABIEncoderV2; - we kept the same pragma, even though it is not considered experimental anymore.
+It produces less optimal code (the optimizer for this part of the code is still under development) and has not received as much testing as the old encoder.
+You can activate it using pragma experimental ABIEncoderV2;.